 Review #89 – Victory Kirsch Gose 86/100

-Out of the bottle and into a third glass the beer pours the colour of a very vibrant rose wine, no haze present, no yeast sediment and a small lively brilliant white head.
+Out of the bottle and into the glass the beer pours the colour of a very vibrant rose wine, no haze present, no yeast sediment and a small lively brilliant white head.

 On the nose there is a definite aroma of soft fruits with a generous amount of lactic acid and a touch of malt sweetness.